waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 Install Jing to capture and edit screenshots.
 Jing is available as a free download at https://www.techsmith.com/jing.html.

+To learn how to take a screenshot and make a callout in Jing, use the tutorial [capture an image](https://www.techsmith.com/tutorial-jing-capture-an-image.html)

-**Note:** Jing does not support Linux distributions, but you can use other programs such as gscreendemp, greenshot, and shitter on Linux.
+**Note:** Jing does not support Linux distributions, but you can use other programs such as gscreendemp, greenshot, and shutter on Linux.

 ### Screenshot checklist